 - Marital or relationship problems

 The cause of your depression helps determine the treatment

 Understanding the underlying cause of your depression may help you overcome the problem.
-For example, if you are depressed because of a dead end job, the best treatment might be finding a more satisfying career, not taking an antidepressant.
+For example, if you are depressed because of a dead-end job, the best treatment might be finding a more satisfying career rather than simply taking an antidepressant.
 If you are new to an area and feeling lonely and sad, finding new friends will probably give you more of a mood boost than going to therapy.
 In such cases, the depression is remedied by changing the situation.

 What you can do to feel better